Grade Newsletters

 *Encourage your child to try their best

-*Make sure your students come to school prepared
+*Make sure your students come to school prepared, including having sharpened pencils

 Writing